TritonDataCenter/sdcadm/README.md

 ## Updating sdcadm

-To update to bits you've built locally (with `make publish`), cover over `bits/sdcadm` to your headnode, import them into your `imgapi` instance, then use the `-S` flag to `sdcadm self-update`:
+To update to bits you've built locally (with `make publish`), copy over `bits/sdcadm/` to your headnode, import them into your `imgapi` instance, then use the `-S` flag to `sdcadm self-update`:

     sdc-imgadm import -c none \